๐ Using Fab Marketplace Assets

 Part 2: Add to Your Project

-- Find the pack you just claimed
+- Find the pack you just acquired

-- Wait for the download and installation
+- Wait for the download and install

 Part 3: Explore the Asset Pack